 Like increases like in Ayurveda, so think opposite to bring your Vata back into balance.

 - Dress warmly and keep a scarf around your neck, especially when windy.
-The back of the neck is very vulnerable to wind.
+The back of the neck is especially vulnerable to wind.

 - Eat more warm, gently cooked seasonal foods.
 Root vegetables are especially grounding for Vatas.

 - Avoid cold drinks.
 Opt instead for warm beverages like spiced herbal teas, warm spiced milk, or warm lemon water with honey.

 - Eat enough healthy fats and oils (especially ghee)

 - Avoid over-exercising, which can aggravate already high-energy Vata.
 Gentle yoga, tai chi, and qigong are excellent choices.

 - Take quiet walks in Nature – it’s very grounding for airy Vatas.